Sexually transmitted infection: Management

 In the case of rape, the person can be treated prophylacticly with antibiotics.

-An option for treating partners of patients (index cases) diagnosed with chlamydia or gonorrhea is patient-delivered partner therapy, which is the clinical practice of treating the sex partners of index cases by providing prescriptions or medications to the patient to take to his/her partner without the health care provider first examining the partner.
+An option for treating partners of patients (index cases) diagnosed with chlamydia or gonorrhea is patient-delivered partner therapy, which is the clinical practice of treating the sex partners of index cases by providing prescriptions or medications to the patient to take to their partner without the health care provider first examining the partner.
 In term of preventing reinfection in sexually transmitted infection, treatment with both patient and the sexual partner of patient resulted in more successful than treatment of the patient without the sexual partner.
 There is no difference in reinfection prevention whether the sexual partner treated with medication without medical examination or after notification by patient.

 Epidemiology

 In 2008, it was estimated that 500 million people were infected with either syphilis, gonorrhea, chlamydia or trichomoniasis.
-At least an additional 530 million people have genital herpes and 290 million women have human papillomavirus.
+At least an additional 530 million people have genital herpes and 290 million women have human papillomavirus (HPV).
 STIs other than HIV resulted in 142,000 deaths in 2013.
 In the United States there were 19 million new cases of sexually transmitted infections in 2010.

 In 2010, 19 million new cases of sexually transmitted infections occurred in women in the United States.
-A 2008 CDC study found that 25–40% of U.S. teenage girls has a sexually transmitted disease.
+A 2008 CDC study found that 25–40% of U.S. teenage girls has a sexually transmitted infection.
 Out of a population of almost 295,270,000 people there were 110 million new and existing cases of eight sexually transmitted infections.

 Over 400,000 sexually transmitted infections were reported in England in 2017, about the same as in 2016, but there were more than 20% increases in confirmed cases of gonorrhoea and syphilis.
 Since 2008 syphilis cases have risen by 148%, from 2,874 to 7,137, mostly among men who have sex with men.
-The number of first cases of genital warts in 2017 among girls aged 15–17 years was just 441, 90% less than in 2009 – attributed to the national human papilloma virus immunisation programme.
+The number of first cases of genital warts in 2017 among girls aged 15–17 years was just 441, 90% less than in 2009 – attributed to the national HPV immunisation programme.

 AIDS is among the leading causes of death in present-day Sub-Saharan Africa.
 HIV/AIDS is transmitted primarily via unprotected sexual intercourse.
 More than 1.1 million persons are living with HIV/AIDS in the United States, and it disproportionately impacts African Americans.
-Hepatitis B is also considered a sexually transmitted disease because it can be spread through sexual contact.
+Hepatitis B is also considered a sexually transmitted infection because it can be spread through sexual contact.
 The highest rates are found in Asia and Africa and lower rates are in the Americas and Europe.
 Approximately two billion people worldwide have been infected with the hepatitis B virus.